networkStructureCloudComputing/webapp/README.md

 * *controllers/getDoc.js* : Main logic for viewing the exiting docs in S3 that includes select query
 * *controllers/deleteDoc.js* : Main logic for deleting the exiting doc from S3 that includes select, and delete query
 * *controllers/getAllData.js* : Main logic for fetch the all exiting doc from S3
+* *controllers/verifyUsers.js* : Main logic for email verification using DynamoDB and TTL
 * *tests/api.test.js* : Contains unit test for api test
 * *tests/helper.test.js* : Contains unit test for helper function test
 * *.github/workflows/eslint.js.yml*: Perform eslint test workflow